Open-CMSIS-Pack/cpackget/README.md

 Some packs come with licenses and by default cpackget will prompt the user for agreement.
 This can be avoided by using the `--agree-embedded-license` flag:

-* `cpackget pack add --agree-embedded-license Vendor.PackName`
+* `cpackget add --agree-embedded-license Vendor.PackName`

 Also there are cases where users might want to only extract the pack's license and not install it:

-* `cpackget pack add --extract-embedded-license Vendor.PackName`
+* `cpackget add --extract-embedded-license Vendor.PackName`

 The extracted license file will be placed next to the pack's.
 For example if Vendor.PackName.x.y.z had a licese file named `LICENSE.txt`, cpackget would extract it to `.Download/Vendor.PackName.x.y.z.LICENSE.txt`.